consoledotdev/home/content/tools/server-monitoring.md

 Using Alertmanager is fine if you standardize on Prometheus as the only data source for your monitoring.
-However, if you have multiple Grafana data sources you will be better using Grafana’s built-in alerting.
+However, if you have multiple Grafana data sources you will be better using Grafana's built-in alerting.
 As of Grafana 8.0 this now also supports Alertmanager (in alpha testing), unifying those components, but you still need to configure notification mechanisms like providing it with an SMTP server to send emails.

-Although using Grafana’s built-in alerting means one less system to manage, it only has limited
+Although using Grafana's built-in alerting means one less system to manage, it only has limited
 [support for high availability](https://grafana.com/docs/grafana/latest/administration/set-up-for-high-availability/) -
 notifications are deduplicated if you use a load balancer to run multiple